This Content Was Last Updated on March 21, 2023 by Jessica Garbett

 If your business deals in a lot of cash, eg a retail or service business, then a good record of sales is important, as HMRC may pay a lot of attention to that during an enquiry.
 For shops, cafes and similar, a till is almost essential, and for other businesses a proper invoicing system with copies kept is necessary.

 Do you need to keep receipts on paper?
 No. A scanned copy is acceptable for tax, so long as its kept safely.
-You could simply scan and save to your computer or a service like Dropbox, or there are receipt keeping apps that interface to software.
+You could simply scan and save to your computer or a service like Dropbox, or there are receipt keeping apps that interface to software; many software packages let you tag receipts to transactions as well.